One of the biggest challenges facing any traveler is how to pack dress shirts while keeping them wearable for your destination.

-How to Pack a Dress Shirt Without Wrinkles
+How to Pack Dress Shirts

 Here’s how to pack a dress shirt without wrinkling it:

-- Button the shirt up to the top button
+- Button the shirt up to the top button.

-- Lay it facedown on a flat, hard surface (like a table!)
+- Lay it facedown on a flat, hard surface (like a table).

-- Spread it out, sleeves to the side
+- Spread it out, sleeves to the side.

 - Fold sleeves inward to the middle of the shirt (horizontal fold).
-This should be about halfway up the sleeve; repeat for the other side
+This should be about halfway up the sleeve; repeat for the other side.

-- PRO TIP: If you want to keep your dress shirt extra wrinkle free, put a dryer sheet here; it provides “interstitial suspension” so the fabric won’t bunch up once you finish folding it (yeah, physics is involved) also, it makes your bag smell great
+- PRO TIP: If you want to keep your dress shirt extra wrinkle-free, put a dryer sheet here; it provides “interstitial suspension” so the fabric won’t bunch up once you finish folding it (yeah, physics is involved).
+Also, it makes your bag smell great.

 - Fold in half, from the bottom up once.
-Fold in half again for a tighter fold (or if you really need the space
+Fold in half again for a tighter fold or if you really need the space.

 Wrinkle-Proof Dress Shirt Packing

-Folding vs. Rolling
+Folding vs. Rolling a Travel Dress Shirt

 “What about rolling your clothes?
-I’ve heard you can roll them into a tight military roll and keep them wrinkle free,” you might say.
+I’ve heard you can roll them into a tight military roll and keep them wrinkle-free,” you might say.
 While military rolls are badass, and you should totally do that to save space if you can, rolling your dress shirt won’t keep it from getting wrinkled.
-There’s just too much fabric, especially with long sleeves.
+There’s too much fabric, especially with long sleeves.
 We even wrote a whole article about folding vs. rolling your clothes.

 The only foolproof way to pack a dress shirt without wrinkles is to buy a dress shirt that never wrinkles.
 So let’s take a look at a few of the best wrinkle-free travel dress shirts.